Exponentially-tailed regularity and time asymptotic for the homogeneous Boltzmann equation: Introduction

+In Section 2, we list several lemmas that will be used throughout the manuscript.
+They include the lower bound of the loss operator and the upper bound on the gain operator corresponding to the parts $b_1^\varepsilon$ and $b_2^\varepsilon$ of the angular kernel.
+We state a result on the $L^\infty$-norm propagation for solutions which is based on these two estimates and the classical $L^{2}$-norm propagation.

+Section 3 concerns the propagation and generation of exponentially weighted $L^p$ norms of the solution to the homogeneous Boltzmann equation.
+The case of hard potentials and the case of Maxwell molecules are studied separately.
+The latter one requires the \textit{a priori} boundedness of the entropy.
+We remark that the generation results holds only for hard potentials.

-In the Section 4, we prove exponentially-tailed Sobolev regularity propagation for solutions of the homogeneous Boltzmann equation.
+In Section 4, we prove exponentially-tailed Sobolev regularity propagation for solutions of the homogeneous Boltzmann equation.
 Propagation of regularity has been discussed before in \cite{MV, ATh}.
-One of the central ingredients for the proof of propagation of Sobolev norms is the estimate \cite[Theorem 2.1]{BD} which is valid under the assumption $b\in L^{2}(\mathbb{S}^{d-1})$.
-This result was used in \cite{MV} to prove propagation of regularity in the case of hard potentials with polynomial weights and later, indirectly, in \cite{ATh} for exponential weights.
-Three extensions are given in this section with respect to \cite{MV, ATh}, (1) we relax the assumption on $b$ to mere Grad's cut-off, (2) we are able to prove propagation of fractional regularity, and (3) Maxwell molecules are considered, all in the context of exponential tails.
-Although our main goal is to prove all previous extensions in the context of exponential weights in the spirit of \cite{ATh}, similar results follow with the same line of reasoning for polynomial weights of any order.
+One of the central ingredients for the proof of propagation of Sobolev norms is the estimate \cite[Theorem 2.1]{BD} which is valid for any angular transition under the assumption $b\in L^{2}(\mathbb{S}^{d-1})$.
+This result was used in \cite{MV} to prove propagation of regularity in the case of hard potentials with polynomial weights and later, in \cite{ATh} for exponential weights.
+Three extensions are given in this section with respect to \cite{MV, ATh} enable us,